APIPatterns/Moostodon/docs/MoovingStories/DesigningAnAPIwCadl.md

 }
 ```

 Now we want to add an enpoint for our new `Gadget` resource.
-We could copy and paste the `WidgetService`, but then, we'd have to do this for all endpoints!
+We could copy and paste the `WidgetService`, but then, we'd have to copy/paste the same operation definition for all endpoints!
+As developers, we prefer a way we can define something once, and reuse it multiple times.
+Because Cadl is a *language* for developing APIs, this is exactly what we can do.

-## Building an example Cadl library
+## Building a Cadl library

-Instead, let's use the power of the Cadl language to define a common interface that all of our resources.
-To do this, we can create a [`library.cadl`](https://github.com/APIPatterns/cadl-demo/blob/main/library.cadl) file that we will share across all of our development teams.
+Let's use the power of the Cadl language to define a common *interface* that will be reused across all of our resources.
+The Azure REST API Guidelines recommend using `PUT` for resource creation, `PATCH` for updates, and `DELETE` for, well, delting an object.
+However, developers who are not familiar with the REST guidelines will often use a `POST` to create resources.
+What we'd like to do is ensure that all APIs follow this pattern.

+To do this, we'll create an interface that represents the resource creation pattern that are in our guidelines.
+We'll put this pattern in a seperate file, [`library.cadl`](https://github.com/APIPatterns/cadl-demo/blob/main/library.cadl), that we will share across all of our development teams.
+When develpers define their API, they will simply say that it *extends* our resource creation interface.
+In this way, when the Cadl file is compiled, and the OpenAPI document emitted, it will have the required operations, constructed in exactly the way we defined them.

+Here's what the `ResourceInterface` looks like in our `library.cadl` file.
+Notice that it has all the standard operations you would expect. `GET` operations for the collection, a `GET` with an `id` for a specific resource, and the create, update, and delete operations with `PUT`, `PATCH`, and `DELETE` respectively.

 ```typescript
 interface ResourceInterface<T> {